alizehiqbal/Samwise/README.md

 # SAMWISE

 Samwise is an app that enables individuals with chronic illnesses to connect with patients like them, with similar conditions.
 Users can use the platform to ask questions and answer others' questions, engaging in a support network intended to make the journey through chronic illness a little more bearable.
-Patients are often the best experts of their diseases, and Samwise hopes someday to provide qualitative and quantitative data and information to providers in order to enhance quality and accuracy of care.
+Patients are often the best experts of their diseases, and Samwise hopes someday, in the extended future, to provide qualitative and quantitative data and information to providers in order to enhance quality and accuracy of care.

 ## Background and Overview